Tarrasch/millers-test/README.markdown

 I'm given 3 *images*, each containing 8 *figures*, and a figure usually contains 1-3 *subfigures*, like a circle or a rectangle.
-Each subfigure contains *properties* with set *values*.
+Each subfigure contains *properties* with assigned *values*.
 It should be clear in my what are properties and values in my representation.

 A *figure comparison* compares two figures like A and B, but a *comparison comparison* compares two figure comparisons.